 Fair Acres CNA Training Program is a free training program designed to train potential employees interested in working as nursing assistants.
 The program has the approval of the Pennsylvania Department of Education and offers 120 hours of classroom, skills lab, and clinical instruction covered in 4 weeks.
 Classes meet Monday through Friday from 7:00 am to 3:00 pm.
 Tardiness and absenteeism will result in dismissal from the program.
 Upon completion of the program, graduates will be prepared to sit the Certification Test administered by the American Red Cross.
 Some graduates will be offered employment at Fair Acres.
-Applicants must be 18 years or older and submit a written program application, the pre-employment application.
-Pass the reading and comprehension test, complete a physical exam and TB test, and secure background clearance.

-- Website: http://www.fairacres.org/cnatraining.html
+- Website: https://www.fairacres.org/cna-training

 - Address: 340 N. Middletown Road, Lima, PA.
 19037